 - how to update devices and software to avoid security risks;

-who to contact in case of a potential security breach (loss of a device, loss of password, unauthorised login, and similar).
+who to contact in case of a potential security breach (loss of a device, loss of password, unauthorized login, and similar).

-Social media platforms are a powerful tool in your company’s bag of marketing tricks but if your employees don’t know how to use them correctly, they could be setting up for failure.
+Social media platforms are a powerful tool in your company’s bag of marketing tricks, but if your employees don’t know how to use them correctly, they could be setting themselves up for failure.

 Advising them to avoid social media altogether won’t work either — this has been the preferred route of many companies over the years because it meant not having to deal with compliance or security issues.
-This is no longer an option because a) you’ll be missing out on thousands of potential new clients, and b) in an era where social proof is hard currency, you can’t afford zero visibility in that arena.
+The downsides of this decision are many, and they include the loss of potential clients and visibility, which is precious and hard to come by these days.
+Not to mention the fact that you’ll be way behind your competition at this point, and this is not something you want to risk.

-By creating a focused social media policy for employees, you can minimise the risk of breaches and flops, and put your employee advocates to work.
-Remember, in terms of website traffic alone, you’ll get up to 1000 times more web visits coming in from content shared by your advocates than from what you share through your corporate accounts.
+Creating a focused social media policy for employees can minimize the risk of breaches and flops and put your employee advocates to work.
+Remember, in terms of website traffic, you’ll get up to 1000 times more web visits coming in from content shared by your advocates than from what you share through your corporate accounts.
 That alone is worth the time and the effort you put into making sure that everyone is on the same page when it comes to social media.